 Clifford goes to Washington: Another book our library did not have a copy of but looks adorable.
 It is described as Clifford taking a romp through DC and seeing the landmarks.

 A Kid’s Guide to Washington DC: This title is way beyond my girls right now but is cool enough I wanted to mention it.
 It is part travel guide, part work book.
 For kids ages maybe 9+ this would be an excellent choice.

-Awesome Adventures at the Smithsonian: If you're heading to the museums this is a great way to prep your kids.
+Awesome Adventures at the Smithsonian: If you’re visiting the Smithsonian this is a great way to prep your kids.
 I feel that knowing what you are going to see makes the experience more interesting while you are there.
-We don't have time this trip but I'm bookmarking this book for future use!
+We don’t have time this trip but I’m bookmarking this book for future use!